 Fighting in a long-distance relationship is more or less inevitable, whether it is about scheduling differences or feelings of neglect.
 However, these should not be the undoing of what is otherwise a magical love story.

 Instead, strive to learn and grow from the fight.
-Here are six simple tips to help you fix things and move on.
+Here are six simple tips to make up after a fight in a long distance relationship

 Actively listen and learn